ESP8266 wifi telemetry¶

-The adafruit HUZZAH ESP8266 breakout board is recommended because it can be connected to a flight controller without the need for 3.3V regulator or level shifters.
+The adafruit HUZZAH ESP8266 breakout board is recommended because it can be connected to an autopilot without the need for 3.3V regulator or level shifters.

-If connected to Serial1/Telem1 these parameters should be set on the flight controller (if using another telemetry port, replace the “1” in the parameter name with the telemetry port’s number):
+If connected to Serial1/Telem1 these parameters should be set on the autopilot (if using another telemetry port, replace the “1” in the parameter name with the telemetry port’s number):

 If you have problems connecting, it may help to set BRD_SER1_RTSCTS = 0 to disable flow control although this is not normally necessary

 Connecting from a Ground Station¶

 load the MAVESP8266 firmware to the device if you haven’t already (see below)

 on your PC, open the wifi network connections screen and select the wifi access point (SSID “ArduPilot” or “PixRacer” with a lower case password “ardupilot” or “pixracer” respectively)